honey

 Conclusion

-The benefits of honey are so great that it is advisable to consume it every day, at least a teaspoon of honey in your favorite tea.
+The benefits of honey are so great that it is advisable to consume it every day, at least a teaspoon of this flower nectar in your favorite tea.
 Honey can really last for decades without spoiling, and if you notice some changes like it crystallizes or changes color, it in no case means it is spoiled.
 Follow our tips on how to restore the texture of crystallized honey, and enjoy it for a long time.

 Up next: Honey substitute